WeblateOrg/weblate/docs/admin/upgrade.rst

 * The DEFAULT_CUSTOM_ACL settings was replaced by :setting:`DEFAULT_ACCESS_CONTROL`.
 If you were using that please update your :file:`settings.py`.
 * Increase required translate-toolkit version to 2.3.1.
+* The CELERY_RESULT_BACKEND should be now configured, see :doc:`celery:userguide/configuration`.

 .. seealso:: :ref:`generic-upgrade-instructions`